 Loss of Use Coverage on Homeowners Insurance

 If something were to happen to the structure of your home, like fire or storm damage, and you had to temporarily relocate — where would you go?
+Having to temporarily relocate can add up while a home is being repaired or rebuilt.
+Think about expenses for rentals, moving, food costs and more!
 Thankfully, your homeowners insurance is equipped to help you with temporary living expenses.

 What Is Loss of Use Coverage?

-Loss of use coverage, also known as additional living expense, provides reimbursement for living expenses when loss of or damage to your home by a covered peril forces you to maintain temporary residence elsewhere.
+Loss of use coverage, also known as additional living expense or coverage D, provides reimbursement for living expenses when loss of or damage to your home by a covered peril forces you to maintain temporary residence elsewhere.